M3-org/m3tv/README.md

 A pet file is written in json and describes the behavior of a unique pet that can be used within a virtual world that supports them.

+To aid platforms in determining what a file is before loading it, a pet file must be named with the double extension `.pet.json`, for example `tubby.pet.json`.

 Using JSON allows for maximum portability.
 Platforms can choose exactly how they accept a pet file into their engine, eg:-

 - Drag & Drop